unitedastronomer/E1-572G-Hackintosh/assets/INFO.md

 * WiFi & Bluetooth<br >
   * AR9565 is only limited up to Big Sur as there's no working kext for it since Monterey

 * Graphics Acceleration<br >
   * Root patching using OCLP is required on Ventura and newer

 * Automatic Lid Wake<br >
- * Waking up from sleep requires keyboard intervention
+v * Waking up from sleep requires keyboard intervention

 * AirDrop<br >
- *; and other Airport related features
+v *; and other Airport related features

 * Accessing DRM content<br >
- * Use chromium based browsers instead
+ b* Use chromium based browsers instead

 * Fan reading<br >
- *;and so under Windows
+  * ;and so under Windows

 # 📝 Preparation